The Illusionist (2010 film): Plot

 In 1959 Paris, an out-of-work illusionist packs his belongings, including an ill-tempered rabbit, and moves to London.
-Unable to compete with modern entertainment, such as rock and roll, he plies his trade at smaller gatherings in bars, cafés, and parties.
+Unable to compete with modern entertainment such as rock and roll, he plies his trade at smaller gatherings in bars, cafés, and parties.
 He accepts the invitation of a drunken party patron to visit a remote Scottish island, where he entertains the locals.
 Staying in a room above the pub, he meets a girl, Alice, who is captivated by his illusions and kindness, including a gift of red shoes.

 Alice believes the downtrodden performer possesses genuine magical powers, and follows him to Edinburgh, where he performs at a modest theatre.
 They share a room in a run-down guest house favoured by other fading performers.
 The illusionist sleeps on a couch, and the girl keeps busy by cleaning and cooking food that she shares with the neighbours.
 The girl's affections even tame the rabbit, but the illusionist's increasingly meagre wages, spent on gifts for Alice, lead him to pawn his magic kit and secretly take on demeaning jobs.

 Alice attracts the affection of a handsome young man.
-After the illusionist sees them walking together, he leaves her with money and a note stating "Magicians are not real".
+After the illusionist sees them walking together, he leaves her with money and a note stating "Magicians do not exist".
 He also releases the rabbit on Arthur's Seat, where it soon meets other rabbits.
-As Alice moves in with her boyfriend, the illusionist departs on a train, where he declines an opportunity to perform a magic trick for a child.
+As Alice moves in with her boyfriend, the illusionist departs on a train hauled by a locomotive bearing the number 4472.
+On the train, he performs one last simple magic trick for a child.